digiti/styleguides/css.md

 }
 ```

-A rule starts with the selector (multiple selectors are divided among multiple lines), followed by a space, the opening curly brace on the same line, the properties, and ends with a curly brace on the beginning of a new line.
+A rule starts with the selector (multiple selectors are divided among multiple lines), followed by a space, the opening curly brace on the same line, the properties and values, and ends with a curly brace on the beginning of a new line.

 ```CSS
 .box h1,